St1ck2k/FROST---Below-Zero-Fallout-4-Wabbajack-Modlist/README.md

+# IMPORTANT!
+After the latest major Fallout 4 update, if you have the last version of the game, you will not be able to download the list.
+It is currently not maintained.
+Your only option right now is to follow [Below Zero](https://redawt.github.io/f4-frost-guide) guide and install everything manually.

 # FROST - Below Zero Fallout 4 Wabbajack Modlist

 This is a github repository for a modlist made by following [Below Zero - A FROST Modding Guide](https://redawt.github.io/f4-frost-guide) -  Recommended Setup.

 It also contains a small guide on how to install the modlist, some clarifications about the small changes, requirements, recommended specs, and credits.